 The problem, however, is that these days they are almost universally made with PVC, which outgasses harmful fumes long after that telltale “new mattress smell” has dissipated and can contain lead.

-A few years ago, those of us who objected to breathing in toxic fumes may have had little recourse other than to forgo the luxury of an air mattress and lump it—but we now have a few options:
+A few years ago, those of us who objected to breathing in toxic fumes may have had little recourse other than to forgo the luxury of an air mattress and lump it—but we now have many more options:

 The Aerobed Pakmat: It’s PVC and phthalate-free and made of 100% eco-friendly materials.
 Uses a hand pump instead of batteries or electricity to inflate and only takes about 60 seconds plus it weighs only 5 lbs and stores right inside it’s pump case.
-Right now the Pakmat is on sale at Amazon.com plus you get free shipping.
+FREE SHIPPING on Amazon.com.

 The Aerobed Ecolite: Made from eco-friendlier TPU instead of PVC, the Ecolite is phthalate-free and comes with a rechargeable pump.
 Unlike the Pakmat, it comes in twin and queen sizes and is 40% lighter than PVC air mattresses.
 Personally, I’d still go for the Pakmat because I’ve had several air mattress pumps die on me over the years.

 Kelty Sleep Eazy: Made of 70D nylon with a TPU laminate, and includes a standard coil for support.
 The PVC-free Sleep Eazy is also a breeze to inflate thanks to the 6-volt rechargeable pump, which includes both a car and wall charger for versatile use.
 And to ensure compact storage, the airbed comes with a Kelty Binto storage bin.